.

 EJ Jurich Bio image

-In 1969, I developed an interest in radio broadcast engineering.
-Passed FCC exams and received an FCC First Class License.
+In 1969, I developed an interest in radio broadcast engineering, passed FCC exams, and received an FCC First Class License.
 The first radio job was as assistant engineer at WROK in Rockford, Illinois.
 A few months later, I was hired by CBS in Chicago as a staff engineer.
 Stayed with CBS for three and a half years.
-In the summer of 1973, WROK was looking for a new chief engineer and was offered the position.
+In the summer of 1973, WROK was looking for a new chief engineer and offered the position to me.
 Slightly more than forty years were spent working at various radio stations around the country as chief engineer.
 This includes Milwaukee, Miami, Mobile, Baltimore, Birmingham, Grand Rapids, St. Louis, and Kansas City.
-Engineering responsibilities included maintaining studio and transmitter equipment with transmitter powers up to 50kW AM and 100kW FM.
+Engineering responsibilities included maintaining studio and transmitter equipment with power levels up to 50 kW AM and 100 kW FM.
+Back in the early 1970s, much of the studio equipment in use, such as mixing consoles and older reel-to-reel tape machines, was vacuum tube.
+Transmitters were also vacuum tubes.

 After retirement, there was more time to work on tube amplifier designs.
-In 2014, it was decided to write a book geared towards the electronic hobbyist.
+In 2014, it was decided to write a book geared towards the electronic hobbyist, Vacuum Tube Amplifier Basics.
 The original book was sold on Amazon as a Kindle format book.
 Later, a printed version was also sold on Amazon.
 The Kindle format was dropped because of flowing text issues.
 The quality of the printed books was not great: cheap paper and text that looked like faded gray.
 The print books were discontinued in the summer of 2024 while working on the second edition of the book.
 Writing books is a lot of work.
 In my case, besides writing text, a lot of images had to be handmade.
 I later started running the text through a grammar checker, adding extra work hours.
 Rather than write books, I will be doing what I like best, tinkering with circuits.
 If I have something new to show, it will be on this website.
+Keep in mind that in May of 2025 I turned 80 years old.
+I am not quite as fast as I used to be.
+I also have other non-electronic projects going on.
+Updating the website may be slow at times.

 Main Page